 What If a Passenger is Underage or Doesn’t Drink Alcohol?

-As part of the offer, the Premier Beverage Package is included.
+As part of the offer, the Plus or Premier Beverage Package is included.
 However, some people travel with kids, or they might have a travel partner that doesn’t drink.

 If someone is over 21 but doesn’t drink, then they will still receive the Premier Beverage Package that includes alcohol.
 One thing to keep in mind is that the package also includes tons of non-alcoholic beverages.
 So they can still get just about anything to drink on the ship that they want.

-Is Princess Plus a Good Deal and Worth the Money?
+Are Princess Plus and Princess Premier a Good Deal?
+Are They Worth the Money?

 For many cruise offers (such as drink packages), we find that they often straddle the line of being a good deal versus costing you more money.
 That’s not the case here.